k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

     For example: contract.pop.generator

-2. From TDM 8.1 onwards, the template also creates an inner flow that sets default values on the table fields based on their types.
+2. From TDM 8.1 onwards, TDM templates also create inner flows that set default values for table fields based on their types.
 This inner flow is called when the Fabric Catalog is not implemented in the TDM project.
 The inner flow has the following naming convention: `${table name}.typeDefaultsGenerator` .

     For example: contract.typeDefaultsGenerator